-Applying for a job is a three-step process: Applicants must outline their experience in a resume, write a cover letter and pass an interview.
+Applying for a job is a three-step process: Applicants must outline their experience in a resume, understand how to write a cover letter, and pass an interview.
 Spending as much time preparing for an interview as crafting a resume and cover letter is essential; a job interview is usually the final step and one that is quite important.
 It is an opportunity for you to market yourself in person rather than through paper and a chance to showcase the strengths and skills that you can bring to a company.

 Prepare to encounter both basic general questions such as "what is your biggest strength?" and "why are you interested in this job?" as well as specific biomedical technician interview questions.
 Take a look at these sample questions and responses that are commonly asked during an interview for a biomedical technician job; planning ahead and thinking about what to say before your interview can be the key to impressing your interviewer and receiving a job offer.

 In this position you'll often be expected to repair sophisticated medical equipment under time pressure.
 How are you at managing your time while working?